 Each organization employs Veterans Service Officers (VSO) who work directly with veterans.

 In Washington, there are hundreds of accredited VSOs across dozens of the state’s cities and towns, from Aberdeen to Yakima.
 VSOs are found in every country in Washington.

-If you or a loved one has been diagnosed with mesothelioma, work with a Washington mesothelioma lawyer.
+If you or a loved one has been diagnosed with mesothelioma, you should work with a Washington mesothelioma lawyer.

 Bear in mind that the statutes of limitation in Washington determine the limited amount of time that a mesothelioma victim and/or their family has to file a claim.

-To find out if you may be eligible for compensation, work with Mesothelioma Hope and get a free legal case review today.
+To find out if you may be eligible for compensation, get a free case review today.